MicrosoftDocs/SupportArticles-docs/support/sql/tools/use-sqldumper-generate-dump-file.md

 If two or more trace flags are active, the option indicating the largest memory dump will be honored.
 For example, if trace flags 2551 and 2544 are used, SQL Server will create a full memory dump.

-### Cluster failovers and the Sqldumper.exe utility
+### Generate a memory dump on Cluster failovers

-In cluster failover scenarios, the SQL Server resource DLL now can obtain a dump file before the failover occurs.
+In cluster failover scenarios, the SQL Server resource DLL can obtain a dump file before the failover occurs to assist with troubleshooting.
 When the SQL Server resource DLL determines that a SQL Server resource has failed, the SQL Server resource DLL uses the Sqldumper.exe utility to obtain a dump file of the SQL Server process.
 To make sure that the Sqldumper.exe utility successfully generates the dump file, you must set the following three properties as prerequisites:

 - SqlDumperDumpTimeOut
     A user-specified time-out.
 The resource DLL waits for the dump file to be completed before the resource DLL stops the SQL Server service.